-The Center’s Racial Justice Project represents youth of color.
-Our attorneys advocate for new laws and changes to systems and policies to address racial inequities in education, school discipline, access to behavioral health services, and treatment in the juvenile justice system.
+The attorneys of the Center’s Racial Justice Project advocate for new laws and changes to systems and policies to address racial inequities in education, school discipline, access to behavioral health services, and treatment in the juvenile justice system.

 Protecting the Rights of Youth of Color